capa46/project/another-page.md

 -Gemini
   ![piet](https://github.com/capa46/project/assets/170355893/6a7d744e-c658-45ff-ae39-43b6a1974af2)

-We use the zero-shot prompting technique starting from the question _Could you please tell me the exact place in which the stamp 'Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
+We use the **zero-shot prompting technique** starting from the question _Could you please tell me the exact place in which the stamp 'Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
 XIX)' is kept?_.

-**-Results and analysis:**
+**Results and analysis:**
-ChatGPT provides us with a wrong answer, while Gemini answers correctly:_The record specifies that the print "Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
+ChatGPT provides us with a wrong answer, while Gemini answers correctly: _The record specifies that the print "Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
 XIX)" is kept at the Istituto di Belle Arti (Institute of Fine Arts) located on Via Duomo, 17, Vercelli (VC), Italy [source:catalogo.beniculturali.it]_.

 - _Step 4_

 **Prompting techniques:**
-We want to transform the new-found information into RDF format to build a triple and to do so we apply the Chain of Thought prompting technique, both in Gemini and ChatGPT.
+We want to transform the new-found information into RDF format to build a triple and to do so we apply the **chain of thought prompting technique**, both in Gemini and ChatGPT.

--Chain of Thought prompt:
+- Chain of thought prompt:

 The Doni Tondo or Doni Madonna is kept in the Uffizi in Florence, Italy.

 RDF format: IRI Doni Tondo = https://w3id.org/arco/resource/HistoricOrArtisticProperty/0900287181